 Ingredients (makes 4 servings)

-... cream, Greek yoghurt, sweetener, lavender and vanilla into a saucepan and heat over a medium heat.
+- Add lavender and vanilla and heat over a medium heat.
 Taste and add sweetener if needed.

-- Sprinkle gelatin powder over ¼ cup of boiling water and sit aside to let it bloom.
+- Sprinkle gelatin powder over 1/4 cup of cold water and sit aside to let it bloom.

 - Once ready, pour and scrape the gelatin into the hot cream mixture and mix well until all the gelatin has dissolved.
 (Add your lavender oil if using instead of dried lavender.
 It will smell quite strong, as the heat of the cream is releasing the fragrance of the oil.
 I suggest tasting as you go).